 They are fatty acids that help lock in moisture, and are crucial to the overall health of the skin barrier.
 “While ceramides are naturally occurring in our skin, we can lose them over time,” explains Huang.
 “Lack of ceramides can result in skin that is dry, dull and is prone to irritation.
 With continued use of products containing ceramides, the skin is hydrated, firmer, and smoother.
 Moisture is restored and skin is less prone to irritations.”
 Sunday Riley ICE Ceramide Moisturizing Cream is rich and lightweight to replenish skin with immediate hydration.

 “Epidermal lipid synthesis is also helpful and can be stimulated by topical niacinamide and L-lactic acid,” says King.
 Sunday Riley’s Clean Rinse Clarifying Scalp Serum features niacinamide to soothe and protect the skin barrier on the scalp and promote hair growth.

 Hyaluronic acid is naturally found in your skin, but you can also apply it topically to help maintain plumpness.
 Since it’s a humectant, it pulls water into your skin like a magnet.
-Sunday Riley Tidal Brightening Enzyme Cream features two forms of hyaluronic acid while gentle papaya enzymes smooth out any uneven texture.
+The standout ingredient is found in Sunday Riley C.E.O.
+Afterglow Brightening Vitamin C Gel Cream.

 These compounds are like messengers that signal to your skin that it needs to produce more collagen, which keeps your skin supple and soft.
 Sunday Riley’s Pink Drink Firming Resurfacing Essence not only features peptides that help firm your skin, but it also contains ceramides, fermented honey, a hydrating prebiotic, and chlorella, kelp, and seawater, a prebiotic blend that helps support the skin’s microbiome.